3 Subcatchments, catchments and network relationships

 3.1 Table subcs (subcatchments)

 The subcatchments layer (subcs table in the database) contains 131,298 subcatchments.
-Subcatchments were derived from a 5-m digital elevation model, by selecting ‘pourpoints’ just upstream of each confluence of stream lines and of major stormwater drains with stream lines using an automated process.
+Subcatchments were derived from a 5-m digital elevation model, by selecting ‘pourpoints’ just upstream of each confluence of stream lines, and of major stormwater drains with stream lines, using an automated process.
 Pourpoints were also placed between confluences to avoid reaches exceeding 500 m long.
 Pourpoints were added near the uppermost point of most streams to permit delineation of headwater catchments, and the length of stream segment in these subcatchments can be short (<5 m).
-Excluding headwater catchments, the mean reach length is 248 (1st and 99th percentiles 27 and 500 m respectively.
+Excluding headwater catchments, the mean reach length is 248 m (1st and 99th percentiles 27 and 500 m respectively.
 Some longer reaches persist in the dataset (maximum length 1326 m) as a result of manual corrections and additions1.

 Every subcatchment has a unique reach code matching the reach code of the stream lines flowing through it, and a unique integer code named site.
 The field nextds contains the next downstream subcatchment’s ‘site’ code.
 Subcatchments of reaches that flow to the sea have a nextds value of -1.2 The relationships between site and nextds permit network calculations such as aggregating statistics for all upstream or downstream subcatchments/reaches.

 mwstr_network_functions.R (see the mwstr downloads page) contains two helper functions for retrieving all sites upstream or downstream of a given site (or a vector of sites).
 For instance, to retrieve all 50 sites upstream, and the 474 sites downstream of site 68169 (the most downstream reach on Lyrebird Gully Creek, as an example).
-These functions convert the site and nextds fields into an igraph object (Csardi and Nepusz 2006), allowing rapid network calculations.
+These functions convert the site and nextds fields into an igraph object (C and Nepusz 2006), allowing rapid network calculations.

 allus_61689 <- as.numeric(all_us(68169, mwstr_connection = db_m))